Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 03
     scene_title: "Malacca in the Middle, the end"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene03.jpg
-    narration: "<p>u/Orangechrisy posts what might be the final Malacca in the Middle, a short comic released for each part that has become a mainstay on the sub, providing a comedic comic about the adventures of Malacca.</p>"
+    narration: "<p>u/Orangechrisy posts what might be the final Malacca in the Middle, a short comic released for each release that has become a mainstay on the sub, providing a comedic comic about the adventures of Malacca.</p>"
   - scene_number: 04
     scene_title: "Malacca on the Bottom"
     slide_url: https://cdn.civbattleroyale.tv/season2-pr32-scene01.jpg